Harrison-Healthcare/Risk-Calculator/analysis/simulation-studies/dementia/Dementia-simulation-study-white paper.md

 #### A2.
 Age and Sex Differences

-**Table A3.** Age‑ and sex‑stratified Bland–Altman and correlation statistics
+**Table A3.** Age‑ and Sex‑stratified Bland–Altman and Correlation Statistics

 | Group  | Mean Difference | LoA (±) | Pearson | Spearman |
 | ------ | --------------: | ------: | ------: | -------: |